sarabeier/genomic.traits/scripts_phylogenetic.signal.md

 ## rrnDB phylogeny

-16s rRNA sequences (rrnDB-5.7_16S_rRNA.fasta) from entries stored in the [rrnDB](https://rrndb.umms.med.umich.edu/), Stoddard et al. 2015 were alligned after removing duplicate sequences using the MUSCLE software (version 3.8.1551, Edgar 2004).
+16s rRNA sequences (rrnDB-5.7_16S_rRNA.fasta) from entries stored in the [rrnDB](https://rrndb.umms.med.umich.edu/) (Stoddard et al. 2015) were alligned after removing duplicate sequences using the MUSCLE software (version 3.8.1551, Edgar 2004).
 A phylogenetic tree was computed using the FastTree software  (version 2.1.10, Price et al. 2010).

 ```bash
 # Change fasta to tab